yjzzjy4/6.824/README.md

 }
 ```

 Moreover, after we introduce the log compaction machanism, there will be plenty of issues like this.
-For example, if you want to retrieve a log entry specific index, you can't just do `rf.logs[index]`, it needs to be transformed to the "real" index, use a tool functions like below:
+For example, if you want to retrieve a log entry at specific index, you can't just do `rf.logs[index]`, it needs to be transformed to the "real" index, using a tool function like below:

 ```go
 func (rf *Raft) actualIndex(index int) int {